dmangame/dmangame/appengine.md

 allows you to run as many games as you want in parallel and then browse their results through a web UI.

-by default, it is configured to run games on my app engine instance which has the latest AI from dmanai.
+by default, it is configured to run games on [my app engine instance][0]. it is on the latest (and possibly later) code from github and contain the latest AI from dmanai/.

 ### running on app engine